 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, GEODIS reported significant carbon emissions, totalling approximately 3,512,039,000 kg CO2e globally.
-This includes 259,911,000 kg CO2e from Scope 1 emissions, 70,655,000 kg CO2e from Scope 2 (market-based), and a staggering 3,512,039,000 kg CO2e from Scope 3 emissions, with upstream transportation and distribution alone contributing about 3,093,571,000 kg CO2e.
-In France, GEODIS's Scope 1 emissions for the same year were approximately 172,407,000 kg CO2e.
-This reflects a slight increase from 2022, when Scope 1 emissions were about 235,332,000 kg CO2e globally.
-GEODIS has set ambitious climate commitments, pledging to reduce its Scope 1 and 2 greenhouse gas emissions by 42% by 2030, using 2022 as the base year.
+In 2023, GEODIS reported total greenhouse gas emissions of approximately 4,000,000,000 kg CO2e globally, with specific emissions of 259,911,000 kg CO2e from Scope 1, 70,655,000 kg CO2e from Scope 2, and 3,512,039,000 kg CO2e from Scope 3.
+In France, the company disclosed Scope 1 emissions of 172,407,000 kg CO2e for the same year.
+GEODIS has set ambitious climate commitments, pledging to reduce its absolute Scope 1 and 2 emissions by 42% by 2030, using 2022 as the baseline year.
 Additionally, the company aims to decrease the carbon intensity of subcontracted transport (Scope 3) by 30% within the same timeframe.
-These targets are part of GEODIS's broader strategy to align with science-based targets, as confirmed by the Science Based Targets initiative (SBTi).
-The company’s commitment to sustainability is further underscored by its focus on reducing emissions from fuel and energy-related activities by 25% and from upstream transportation and distribution by 25% as well.
-GEODIS's targets are consistent with the reductions required to limit global warming to 1.5°C, demonstrating its dedication to addressing climate change effectively.
-Overall, GEODIS's emissions data and climate commitments reflect a proactive approach to reducing its carbon footprint and contributing to global sustainability efforts.
+These targets are part of a broader strategy to align with the Science Based Targets initiative (SBTi), which includes a commitment to reduce Scope 3 emissions from fuel and energy-related activities by 25% and from upstream transportation and distribution by 25% as well.
+The emissions data for GEODIS is cascaded from its parent company, Geodis SA, which oversees the company's sustainability initiatives.
+The targets set by GEODIS are consistent with the reductions required to limit global warming to 1.5°C, reflecting the company's commitment to addressing climate change effectively.

 Access structured emissions data, company-specific emission factors, and source documents